OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Anytime a reference variable appears anywhere **other** than the left
-side of an assignment statement, it is :term:`dereferenced`.
+side of an assignment statement, it is
+:term:`dereferenced <dereference>`.
 This is really no different than how a primitive variable like an
 ``int`` is used.
 Consider the following code::